Learning (long version)

 Progress in any field relies on the continual invention or identification of new constraints, the illumination of old, forgotten ones, and the discarding of ones that no longer serve the purpose at hand.8 Progress in human development also relies on the ability to use, change and (re)invent constraints.
 Our use, in fact, begins at birth as each infant adheres assiduously—albeit unconsciously—to the constraints laid down by Newtonian physics (and/or God, depending on your point of view).
 Doing so makes it possible, over the course of months, for each child to learn how to crawl, stand and eventually walk.

-What do you do in Feldenkrais?
+What do you do in Slowing Down Faster?

 Of course, this does not mean that you should never try harder, but rather that doing so as we are taught—that is, exclusively and therefore without attending to sense-ability—strictly limits improvement.
 And this brings me to the crux of the matter: if the greatest improvement occurs through increasing sense-ability, then it behooves us to make increasing sense-ability rather than increasing effort our main focus.